 Procedure to Process a Claim for Refund

-The following procedure instructs City staff on how to process a Claim for Refund (CFR) on the BOE CFR online application.
+The following procedure instructs City staff on how to process a Claim for Refund (CFR) at the BOE's Claims for Refund Application.
 Staff to process the claim for refund per the Claim for Refund Processing Guidelines.